Cerium stearate

 Cerium stearate is a metal-organic compound, a salt of cerium and stearic acid with the chemical formula C_{54}H_{105}CeO_{6}.
 The compound is classified as a metallic soap, i.e. a metal derivative of a fatty acid.

 Synthesis

-A reaction of cerium oxide with stearic acid in an inert atmosphere at temperatures between 100 and 200 °C.

-Also, it can be obtained by the reaction of cerium nitrate and potassium stearate.
+Cerium stearate is synthesized from the reaction of cerium oxide with stearic acid in an inert atmosphere at temperatures between 100 and 200 °C. It can also be obtained by the reaction of cerium nitrate and potassium stearate.